Skip to content Skip to footer

 • Burning sensation of the skin

-Patient may be able to function partially
+The patient may be able to function partially

 • Return of watery diarrhea